-Breast cancer is the most common form of the disease in Britain, with almost 50,000 new cases every year, and as many as one in eight women in the UK having invasive breast cancer at some time in their lives.
+Breast cancer is the most common form of cancer in the UK, with almost 50,000 new cases every year, and as many as one in eight women in the UK having invasive breast cancer at some time in their lives.

-Research, carried out in 2018, has found that four out of 10 patients with cancer in the UK receive the wrong diagnosis of cancer at least once before their disease is correctly diagnosed.
+As with all cancers, early diagnosis is key to getting the right treatment and limiting the growth of the cancer.
+Unfortunately, breast cancer if often misdiagnosed, and research has found that four out of 10 patients with cancer in the UK receive the wrong diagnosis at least once before their disease is correctly diagnosed.

 What are the most common causes of delays in breast cancer cases?

 One of the most common questions that our cancer misdiagnosis solicitors hear from our potential clients is 'when does my breast cancer treatment become a medical negligence claim?'
 There are many acts of medical negligence that lead to breast cancer diagnosis being delayed.

 The most common causes of delays are:

 Failure to recognise the symptoms of breast cancer;

 Failure to carry out adequate examinations or tests, for example where your symptoms suggesting that you have breast cancer, and your GP doesn’t examine you or refer you to a specialist for tests;

 Failure to advise you to return for further review, if symptoms persist or worsen;